Château de Comper: History and structure

 The castle was originally square, with towers at each of the four corners, linked by strong curtain walls.
 At the main door was a drawbridge.

 The first owner of Comper is sometimes said to have been Salomon, King of Brittany in the 9th century.
 The castle is first recorded history associated with the Baron Raoul de Gaël-Monfort (Ralph de Gael), who was a companion of William of Normandy during the 11th century Norman conquest of England.

 During the 13th century, Comper was considered one of the strongest castles in Brittany.
 For this reason, it has been the object of many battles and sieges.
-It has also changed owner several times in its history:
+It has also changed owners several times in its history: